rezaakb/pinns-torch/README.md

 ## Resources

 We employed [this template](https://github.com/ashleve/lightning-hydra-template) to develop the package, drawing from its structure and design principles.
 For a deeper understanding, we recommend visiting their GitHub repository.
+We also recommend consulting the official documentation of [Hydra](https://hydra.cc/docs/intro/) and [PyTorch Lightning](https://lightning.ai/) for additional insights.

 ## Citation
+If you find this useful in your research, please consider citing:
 ```
 @inproceedings{
 bafghi2023pinnstorch,